fomightez/sequencework/FindSequence/README.md

-# Collection of scripts to find subsequences in other sequences
+# Collection of scripts to find sequence elements in sequence data

 # The scripts